neumino/rethinkdbdash/README.md

 - `silent`: <boolean> - console.error errors, default `false`
 - `servers`: an array of objects `{host: <string>, port: <number>}` representing RethinkDB nodes to connect to
 - `optionalRun`: <boolean> - if `false`, yielding a query will not run it, default `true`
+- `log`: <function> - will be called with the log events by the pool master

 In case of a single instance, you can directly pass `host` and `port` in the top level parameters.